Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 ### The Blame Game

 As my human friend and I were trying to pin down blame on one person to try to exonerate the other, Ann was astonished.
-She noticed that we were play the "Blame Game" as if blame were *additive*: that is, we were supposing that blame is distributed amongst participants, such that the sum of all shares of the blame add up to 100%.
+She noticed that we were playing the "Blame Game" as if blame were *additive*: that is, we were supposing that blame is distributed amongst participants, such that the sum of all shares of the blame add up to 100%.
 Actually, Houyhnhnms well understand that blame is *subadditive*,